NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/upload-a-letter.md

 section: Writing a message
 ---

+Follow these steps to set up a new letter template.

+{% include components/inset-text.html
+  text='You no longer need to convert your letter template files to PDF.
+You can provide your file in Microsoft Word format (.docx).'
+%}

+1. Download a blank letter template.
+You must use one of these files to ensure your letter meets the required layout for print and post.
+2. Write your letter content within the blank template.
+Add any formatting and personalisation.
+Use single curly brackets for variables, for example {first_name}.
+Read our guidance on how to use personalisation for letters.
+3. Provide your final Word files to us by raising a Service Now request.
+4. We will provide a digital proof for you to approve.

+[details component] How to raise a ServiceNow request

+To ensure your request reaches the NHS Notify team quickly, follow these steps:

+Go to the ServiceNow portal.

+Sign in with your NHS.net account, or register for a Portal account.

+Select the Submit a case tile, then select Contact us.

+In the short description field, enter: NHS Notify, your service name, campaign and action.
+For example: NHS Notify - CSMS - normal results - new templates provided.

+For the service, select NHS Notify from the drop-down list.

+For the service offering, select NHS Notify templates from the drop-down list.

+In the description field, include the date you need the messages to be live and your template names and IDs.
+If you are replacing an old template, include both the new and old IDs.

+If you have not set up routing plans yet, include your template order, fallback times, and whether you need Braille, audio CD, or physical inserts.

+You can attach your Word (.docx) templates directly to the request.

 Upload a PDF of your letter and we'll print and post it for you.

 Your PDF must meet our letter specification.
 The page size and layout is A4 portrait (210mm x 297mm).